 DigitalCrafts is one of many coding bootcamps that accepts the GI Bill to help veterans begin their career in coding.
 This is the reason why we include this school on our list of the best coding bootcamps for veterans.

 DigitalCrafts is approved in most counties to accept funds from the Workforce Innovation and Opportunity Act (WIOA).
 WIOA is designed to, among other things, provide skills training and career services to adults that may be looking for new careers.

 DigitalCrafts has four physical locations across the United States, including their recently opened Seattle location which begins operating this year.
+While it was originally a Houston bootcamp, most students now take classes online.
 The locations include: